ChaiebDhia/ChaiebDhia/README.md

 > **A single coin photograph in.
 A grounded, cited historical report out.
 In under 20 seconds.**

 End-to-end agentic AI platform for archaeological numismatics.
-Classifies 2,300-year-old coins via CNN, validates with computer vision forensics, and generates hallucination-free historical reports using citation-constrained RAG — all through a 5-agent LangGraph state machine with graceful degradation on every path.
+Classifies 2,300-year-old coins via CNN, validates with computer vision forensics, and generates hallucination-free historical reports using citation-constrained RAG through a 5-agent LangGraph state machine with graceful degradation on every path.

 ### System Architecture